Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Noise Model Results

 \subsubsection{Implementation}

 We implement circuit-level simulations in Stim~\cite{gidney2021stim} using the EM3 ancilla (Entangling Measurement) noise model~\cite{higgott2024constructions}.
 This model captures correlated errors arising from ancilla-based two-qubit measurements.
 The EM3 ancilla model uses an ancilla qubit for each edge measurement: \begin{itemize} \item XX measurement: Reset ancilla, apply XCX gates from both data qubits to ancilla, measure ancilla. \item YY measurement: Reset ancilla, apply YCX gates from both data qubits to ancilla, measure ancilla. \item ZZ measurement: Reset ancilla, apply CX gates from both data qubits to ancilla, measure ancilla. \end{itemize} For physical error rate $p_e$, we apply 31 correlated \texttt{E}$(p_e/32)$ error instructions per measurement.
 These cover all non-trivial combinations of two-qubit Paulis $\{I,X,Y,Z\}^{\otimes 2}$ and measurement flips.
 Each instruction can jointly apply a Pauli error and a measurement flip on the same edge.
 This preserves the Pauli--flip correlation of the EM3 model~\cite{higgott2024constructions}.
+The measurement schedule, detector construction, and observable tracking follow~\cite{higgott2024constructions}.